 - Wages for the inability to advance in your career

 - Wages for the shortening of the time you will be able to work in your lifetime

 - Miscellaneous expenses (e.g., parking at the hospital, transportation costs, costs of modifying your home or vehicle to accommodate your disability)

 Using experts and data, we present these difficult and complex damage calculations to an insurance company or a jury in a way that lays it out clearly and fully.

 If you were injured in Hialeah because of someone else’s actions, do not wait to get help.
-Anidjar & Levine can help you obtain the evidence you need to prove your case.
-Contact us today at 800-747-3733 for a free consultation to discuss your personal injury case.
+The Law Offices of Anidjar & Levine can help you obtain the evidence you need to prove your case.
+Contact our team today to discuss your personal injury case at 1-800-747-3733.